Updated March 3, 2021.

 7. Training Expenses: $1,500 to $3,000

-- You must make arrangements and pay the expenses for you and your first hired manager to attend the training certification program, including transportation, lodging, meals, and wages (if applicable).
+- You must make arrangements and pay the expenses for you to attend the training certification program, including transportation, lodging, meals, and wages (if applicable).
 The amount expended will depend, in part, on the distance you must travel and the type of accommodations you choose.

-- The estimate is for two persons’ travel expenses, plus the training fee.
+- The estimate is for 1 to 2 persons’ travel expenses.

 - This estimate is for the entire annual premium.
 You must obtain and pay for insurance in such amounts and of such coverage as the franchisor prescribes.
 In some states, the cost of the insurance may be significantly higher.

-- This amount of working capital is estimated to be sufficient to cover any initial operating/working capital expenses (including rent, employee wages, ongoing marketing, and other costs) that are not covered by fees collected during the first three months of operation.
+- This amount of working capital is estimated to be sufficient to cover any initial operating/working capital expenses (including rent for your Community Location, employee wages, ongoing marketing, and other costs) that are not covered by fees collected during the first three months of operation.

 - Because many of your costs are fixed, the amount of working capital will vary based on the number of families you serve.

-- The franchisor has based this estimate on the experience in opening and operating College Nannies, Sitters and Tutors franchised businesses during the past eight years.
+- The franchisor has based this estimate on the experience in opening and operating College Nannies + Sitters + Tutors franchised Businesses during the past 14 years.